mrspo/docker/motion OS/README.md

     sudo reboot
     ```

-### Accessing MotionEye Cameras
+### Configure MotionEye Cameras
-Open a browser to __http://[pi IP]:8765__ to reach the admin interface.
+Open a browser to __http://[pi camera IP]:8765__ to reach the admin interface.
 The default user is _admin_ with no password - change this in the settings.

-When you add the camera from the admin interface, the camera module should be detected.
-Configure the interface, camera, streaming, authentication, etc. settings.
-Make note of the streaming path - you will need this in MotionOS setup.
-Test the streaming URL from a browser.
+When you add the camera from the MotionEye admin interface, the camera module should be detected automatically.
+Configure the settings for the camera, streaming, authentication, etc. Make note of the streaming URL - you will need this in MotionOS setup.
+Test the streaming URL from a browser to make sure it works before moving on.
 The cameras should be configured to stream only.

 ## Deploy MotionOS
 1. ```mkdir ~/docker/containers/motionos -p```
 2. ```nano ~/docker/containers/motionos/compose.yaml```
 3. Paste ```compose.yaml```
 4. ```docker compose -f ~/docker/containers/motionos/compose.yaml up -d```

+### Configure MotionOS
+Open a browser to __http://[server IP]:8765__ to reach the admin interface.
+The default user is _admin_ with no password - change this in the settings.

+Add each Pi camera as a network camera using the streaming URL from the camera interface.
+If you mounted local storage to the container, this is where video recordings are saved when __Movies__ settings are configured.